Dyalog/ride/docs/starting_a_dyalog_session.md

 For example:

-* If you want RIDE to connect to a remote interpreter that has been started with the configuration parameter `RIDE_INIT="SERVE:*:4502"` then create a new configuration of type "Connect to an interpreter", then specify IP address and port 4502.
+* If you want Ride to connect to a remote interpreter that has been started with the configuration parameter `RIDE_INIT="SERVE:*:4502"` then create a new configuration of type "Connect to an interpreter", then specify IP address and port 4502.
-* If you want RIDE to await an incoming connection from a remote interpreter that will be started with the configuration parameter `RIDE_INIT="CONNECT:jaypc.dyalog.bramley:4502"` (where your address is `jaypc.dyalog.bramley`) then choose "Listen", and specify port 4502.
+* If you want Ride to await an incoming connection from a remote interpreter that will be started with the configuration parameter `RIDE_INIT="CONNECT:jaypc.dyalog.bramley:4502"` (where your address is `jaypc.dyalog.bramley`) then choose "Listen", and specify port 4502.

 Click <kbd>OK</kbd> to connect, start, or begin listening — per the current settings.